Sweet Potato Pie With Pecan Crust

 Directions

-- For the crust: Place pecans in a food processor and process until finely ground.
-Add the flour, salt, black pepper and the rest of the spices and pulse to combine.
+- Place pecans in a food processor and process until finely ground.
+Add the flour, salt, cinnamon and pulse to combine.

-- Transfer the sweet potatoes, along with the remaining filling ingredients, into a food processor and purée until smooth; set aside.
+- Transfer the sweet potatoes, along with the remaining filling ingredients, into a food processor and purée until smooth on low-medium speed; set aside.

 - Remove the dough from the fridge.
-Place a large piece of parchment or foil over the pie dough and fill with dried beans, rice or sugar (to weigh down the crust).
+Place a large piece of parchment paper or foil over the pie dough and fill with dried beans, pie weights, rice or sugar (to weigh down the crust).

-- Bake dough until fragrant and light golden brown, about 8 minutes.
+- Bake dough at 350 degrees F until fragrant and light golden brown, about 8 minutes.
 Remove the dough and discard the beans and parchment; let cool.
 Brush edges of crust with egg wash and sprinkle turbinado sugar over edges.

 Adapted from Tasting Table